 Even without the large scale funding we need Nowzad is determined to prevent the unwanted dog and cat populations to be born on to the harsh streets of Kabul.

-Where possible we are implementing our humane trap – neuter – vaccinate – return program and thanks to your amazing support we still freely vaccinate all cats and dogs for rabies that visit the Nowzad clinic.
+We are implementing a humane trap – neuter – vaccinate – return program in three districts of Kabul and thanks to your amazing support we still freely vaccinate all cats and dogs for rabies that visit the Nowzad clinic.

 For our Afghan vet team this is one of the proudest and most important aspects of their job.
 And we are so proud to say we were awarded with the 2017 World Rabies Day Award in the Asian organisation category.
 Please read the full details of the award here.